oernster/deposit-withdrawal/README.md

 Enjoy!

-PS to run the test cases you neewd the following command: python manage.py test validusrm.test_cases
+PS to run the test cases you need the following command: python manage.py test validusrm.test_cases